Liberal Arts

 • Apply appropriate statistical concepts to interpret data;

-• Utilize the scientific method of inquiry for the acquisition of the scientific knowledge;
+• Utilize the scientific method of inquiry for the acquisition of scientific knowledge;

 • Analyze human behavior and social, economic, and political institutions through application of social science theories and concepts;